Fun Things To Do In Pristina Kosovo

 Eat at Te Syla or Alhambra

 Located in Sejdi Begu in Shadervan, the Te Syla is a riverside restaurant started by a street food vendor named Sylejman Dapko in 1967.
 The simple décor and superb location complement the exquisite dishes served here.
 If you visit, try the fantastic Balkan Grill, kebabs, grilled pastries, and other dishes.
-The official name of the restaurant though it is Alhambra.
+The official name of the restaurant though, it Alhambra.

 The colorful plates at Besimi Beska are so pretty; they’ll leave you not wanting to touch your food.
 The portions are generous, and the food is delicious.
 Try the mixed grill, the goulash, steaks, and local bread with cheese.
-The bread, naans, and pizzas here are made in traditional brick ovens.
+The bread, naans, and pizzas her made in traditional brick ovens.
 The restaurant is located in Shadervanit 56 in Old Town and has a small pond and trees.

 Princessa Gresa Restaurant